deB4SH/deb4sh.github.io/source/_posts/2023-02-09-DevOpsStories-ArgoCD-MultiCluster-Deployments.md

 The argocd application set provides the functionality to generate automatically applications based on set generators.
 To keep the focus on the general structure I removed a lot of moving parts from the next ApplicationSet and reduced it to the critical components.

 In our current infrastructure we are following the general consense to provide all projects a development cluster for their daily-task and a seperate production cluster for the actualy live service.
-With the following ApplicationSet we are generating for each cluster, which is labeld with dev or prd, a application to rollout the external dns.
+With the following ApplicationSet we are generating for each cluster, which is labeld with dev or prd, an application to rollout the external dns.

 > **NOTE:** The cluster connection is done beforehand in a seperate task.
 To add clusters to a argocd instance please use the argocd cli or create the service accounts on your own.